 Securing IT resources within ND state government requires collaboration among stakeholders.
 In accordance with the Incident Prevention/Response/Notification Standard, each customer of NDIT shall designate an agency contact.
 That person, known as the agency's Security Officer, becomes part of a proactive group that communicates and corrects security incidents and vulnerabilities.

 The primary communication channels used is the Security Officer's ListServ.
 For confidentiality reasons, membership to the list is managed by NDIT.
 Customers may join the Security Officer's Listserv by sending an enrollment request along with their name, agency name, phone number, and email address to firstname.lastname@example.org.

-ITD uses a challenge-question process to verify the identity of anyone requesting a password change.
-Individuals are required to complete an Online Password Information Form or provide the Service Desk with a Password Change Information Form (SFN52378) before ITD can reset their password.
+NDIT uses a challenge-question process to verify the identity of anyone requesting a password change.
+Individuals are required to complete an Online Password Information Form or provide the Service Desk with a Password Change Information Form (SFN52378) before NDIT can reset their password.

 Network access charge is assessed for each state FTE for statewide area network access and other network services.

 Policies and responsibilities for the installation and coordination of Active Directory in the state of North Dakota

 Policies and responsibilities for the use of Anti-Virus and Anti-Malware tools

 Ensures basic auditing requirements are in place

 Ensures that customer information resulting from online activities or electronic commerce is secured.

 Ensures employees are informed of current security best practices recommended for technologies being utilized by the state.